Shenington and Tysoe Circular Walk

 The Shenington and Tysoe Circular Walk is an awesome adventure in The Cotswolds AONB that will take you through charming villages and beautiful stretches of pasture.
 The route travels between the two villages and exposes you to views of scenic rolling green hills, as you work through a variety of terrain that features a short but steep uphill climb.
 This walk is perfectly suited for a leisurely weekend stroll through the Oxfordshire and Warwickshire countryside.

-Shenington and Tysoe Circular Walk
+Route Description for Shenington and Tysoe Circular Walk

 The majority of the terrain along the Shenington and Tysoe Circular Walk is easy to navigate and traverse, being made up largely of rolling green pasture and village walkways; however, there are some areas where the trail is fairly steep and others that can become very muddy in wet weather.
 Be sure to wear proper walking footwear to better traverse the trail conditions on the day of your adventure.
 Additionally, there are a few portions of the walk that are on the road and there are several road crossings, so try to exercise caution in these areas.

 If you are after a relaxing stroll through the countryside without much in the way of real difficulty, then this walk will be perfect for your next weekend outing on the trails.
 The route travels between the villages of Shenington and Tysoe, offering the chance to stroll through picturesque meadows and enjoy the views of charming nearby villages.
 While there is one section of slightly steeper terrain, this is manageable for most walkers, so sit back and relax on this lovely stroll through the English countryside.